 Title IX of the Education Amendments of 1972 is a federal law that prohibits discrimination based on sex and gender, which includes sexual harassment and sexual violence, in educational programs and activities.

-- Try to stop the behavior by telling the offender clearly that the behaviors is unwelcome and offensive to you and you want it to stop.
+- Try to stop the behavior by telling the offender clearly that the behavior is unwelcome and offensive to you and you want it to stop.

 - Get help from others.
 The Counseling, Advising and Transfer Services Center or the Dean of Students Office can help you identify a way to approach this situation.